Oheo Gulch (Seven Sacred Pools)

 The gulch is surrounded by a series of trails known as the Kipahulu Area trails.
 The most popular is the Pipiwai Trail, which lies 650 feet (198 m) above the gulch and spans 2 miles (3.2 km) each way.
 It's an exhausting 2.5-hour hike, but well worth it.
 Along the way, you'll see great waterfalls, lookout points and a wide expanse of greenery and blue skies.
 The trail ends at the 400-ft (122 m) Waimoku Falls, which falls down a sheer wall of lava rock and makes a truly magnificent picture.

-Oheo Gulch Overview
+Key Features of Oheo Gulch

 Show Form